aelkiss/cynnabar-rails/README.md

+> [!WARNING]
+> This application is not maintained; the site is migrating to Wordpress.

 # Barony of Cynnabar Rails Application

 This Rails application serves the web site for the Barony of Cynnabar at http://www.cynnabar.org.